 There may be add-ons for Google Sheets that allow you to create a Sankey Diagram.

-Creating a Sankey diagram in Google Sheets can be a detailed process, requiring careful data management and formula application.
+Creating a Sankey diagram in Google Sheets can be a complex process that requires specific functions and features.